Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course approaches the English Romantic period from a variety of perspectives that varies with the instructor.
-Studies might, for example, focus on the Romantic ode, madness and the Romantic imagination, the Politics of English Romanticism, or Romantic women.
+Examines the English Romantic period from a variety of perspectives.
+Topics might include the Romantic ode, madness and the Romantic imagination, the politics of English Romanticism, or Romantic women.

 ENGL 325